Jiaming-S/hhs-obsidian-notes/AP Gov/AP Test/Argumentative Essay Documents.md

 - Legislative Branch is purposefully slow to invite more debate and deliberation

+## [Federalist 78]: Weakest of the Three
+- Judiciary: system of judges representing judicial branch
+	- Judiciary must be independent from politics and other branches via life tenure
+	- Limited Constitution is only possible thanks to independent judiciary
+	- Powers of judiciary must not be combined with any other power
+- Judiciary is the least dangerous branch to democracy
+	- Can't make or act on laws like Legislative/Executive Branch
+	- Relies on Executive Branch to act on decisions

 ## [Brutus 1]: Government Tyranny
 - Federal government is too powerful at expense of individual liberties
 	- Supremacy clause